JuergenGutsch/blog/_source/_posts/2019-10-02-aspnetcore30-workerservice.md

 I guess the Worker Services will be as most useful in micro service environments.
 But it might also be a good way to handle those mentioned aspects in common ASP.NET Core applications.
 Feel free to try it out.

-But what I tried to show here as well, is the possibility to use a different hosting model to run a different kind of (ASP.NET) Core application that still uses all the useful features of the ASP.NET Core framework.
+But what I tried to show here as well, is the possibility to use a different hosting model to run a different kind of (ASP.NET) Core application, which still uses all the useful features of the ASP.NET Core framework.
 The way Microsoft decoupled ASP.NET from the generic hosting model is awesome.
-DI, Configuration and Logging is decoupled as well and ready to use in such applications.